andrealachi/SWG-Documentation/documentation/soilplot.md

 The complete list of allowed codes is stored in the **codelist table**.
 The associated [documentation](codelist.md), provides a detailed description of:

-- which codes are available (INSPIRE codelist URL),
+- which codes are available (codelist URL),
 - the database tables to which each codelist applies,
 - the fields for which each code is valid,